 Your breast surgeon will have discussed with you the reasons for surgery and any other available treatment.
-The aim of the operation is to remove the cancerous tumour from the breast.
-Normally the scars will be around the areola or at the side of the breast so they are not noticeable.
-There may be some change in the size and shape of the breast and position of the nipple.
-This is not always too noticeable.
+The aim is to remove the cancerous tumour with the breast.
+You will find information about bra fitting and a false breast fitting at the end of this leaflet.

 You will also have the opportunity to discuss your treatment plan with the Breast Care nurse.
 The nurse can show you photographs of previous patients who have undergone similar operations and talk about the hospital stay and any further treatments that may be required.